 The Health Paradox

-There have many reports about the increased mental illness of young people in recent years.
-Among the explanations are everything from too much screen time to growing socioeconomic divisions.
-According to Thrive Global, approximately one in three feel stressed about their health and well-being.
-On the other hand, stigmatisation around mental illness including depression and stress has decreased, which makes it difficult to determine whether young people’s mental health is worse today or if they are merely better at putting words to how they feel and better at asking for help.
 Despite stress alarms and sedentary screen life, health is generally seen as important to today's young people.
-For example, smoking and alcohol consumption has decreased in comparison to previous generations.
+For example, smoking and alcohol consumption has decreased compared to previous generations.
 Many employers today offer healthcare benefits to encourage healthier lifestyles.
 Employers can also offer employees healthcare benefits such as KBT therapy and psychological support as part of their employment.

 High Wages or Higher Purpose?

 A recent Universum report explored what today's students want from their future employers and found that job stability, work-life balance and the feeling that the work has meaning were at the top of their list.
 Those priorities can explain why the public sector ranks significantly higher than previously hyped industries such as media and marketing.
 At the same time, the report points out that Generation Z expects higher entry-level salaries than their Generation Y counterparts.

 Want to know which are the most desired employee benefits?
 Benify surveyed over 20,000 employees and HR leaders from over 100 organisations across a variety of industries.
 The survey collected insights across topics including benefits, rewards, engagement, communication, pension, personal finances and more.
 Download the Top 10 Employee Benefits here.

 Welcome Generation Z!